 If you’re lucky enough to have a job in Asheville before you move, then good for you.
 You’ll be ahead of the curve and it’ll probably make things a whole lot easier for you transition-wise.
 If not, then perhaps the single most important thing you can do to find a job in Asheville is to come with an open mind.
 Be prepared to either learn a new skill or take a job that you never would have dreamed of taking.
 You may also have to consider, like most people, putting several part-time jobs together in order to make ends meet.
 It’s the norm in Asheville to have two or three part-time jobs rather than the exception.

 Practically speaking, all the usual ways to actually finding those part-time jobs still apply: Craigslist, indeed.com, LinkedIn, word of mouth, knocking on doors and filling out applications in person.
+Some local businesses are even advertising their jobs on Instagram.
 If all else fails, consider starting your own business and figuring it out as you go.

 Neighborhoods in Asheville

 There are several different neighborhoods in Asheville.
 Like most places, one of the keys to happiness is being in a spot that feels good to you.
-That means different things to different people.
-For some, it’s safety.
+That means different things to different people, Safety is paramount for some people.
 For others, it’s the nearby schools or proximity to work.
 For some, it might mean being within walking distance to the bus stop.
+Oh and you can’t forget the cost … that’s one of the toughest parts about relocating to Asheville.
+It’s expensive!
 Whatever it is that you’re looking for, chances are you’ll be able to find it in Asheville.
 That said, it can be more than a little tricky to find a place that you want to live that’s both available and within your budget.

-We’ve lived in two different places in West Asheville and have really enjoyed both of them because it’s laid back, gay-friendly, has sidewalks for running and numerous places to eat and drink.
+We’ve lived in two different places in West Asheville and have really enjoyed both of them.
+West Asheville is laid back, gay-friendly, has sidewalks for running and numerous places to eat and drink.
 There are a bunch of businesses that line Haywood Road and then there’s homes behind that on either side.
 It’s a walkable and bike-able neighborhood that is known for it’s colorful murals on many of the buildings.
 Many of the homes are older bungalow-style homes and cottages although in recent years some of those have given way, literally, to new construction and much larger homes.
-If you want a neighborhood vibe and want to be able to walk from home to meet friends for a burger or a beer, this might be a good fit for you.
+If you want a walkable neighborhood with a friendly vibe, this might be a good fit for you.

-Potential downside: it can be a little gritty.
+Potential downsides: it can be a little gritty.
 Some people love all the random art and messy yards, other people think it’s an eye sore.
 You can decide for yourself.
-We dig it.
+Also, depending where you live in West Asheville, it might be a little loud.
+Haywood Road is a super busy corridor with lots of vehicle and foot traffic.

 Some of the nicest houses in the Asheville area are located in the Montford neighborhood.
 We recently learned that the neighborhood is actually listed on the National Register of Historic Places due to the large number of historic homes built between 1890 and 1920.
 Old growth trees line the streets of Montford and a fair number of bed and breakfasts operate out of it as well.
 If your party days are over and you want peace and quiet, put Montford on your list of places to check out.
 Can’t afford to rent or buy an entire house?
 There are some studio apartments in Montford, some of which are located in the basement and allow you to have your own private entrance and space at a fraction of the cost for renting an entire place.